pmorgan3/MongoBackup/README.md

 Password=mongo_admin_password
 ```

-If you want to use environment variables instead of pasting your information in plain text, run the script using the ```--environment``` flag.
+If you want to use environment variables instead of pasting your information in plain text, run the script using the ```-e``` or  ```--environment``` flags.
 And have your credentials.txt file store your variable names instead of their values.

 ## Deployment